diogro/expressionVariance-manuscript/main.md

 # Discussion

 Gene expression variance is reasonably conserved across studies.
 Gene expression variance is predictive of biological function.
+High and low variance genes are enriched for terms that are consistent with base organismal functions and gene x environment interactions.
 Gene expression variance can be partially explained by genetic variation and genetic associations between gene expression.

+Funcional stuff?
+I'm missing what the functional mapping is giving us.

 \Begin{multicols}{2}
 \footnotesize